Faith Chapel Christian Center

 Faith Chapel is a non-denominational, Christian, megachurch located in Birmingham, Alabama.
 The congregation, though largely African American, also consists of a variety of individuals from various ethnic and socio-economic backgrounds.
 The church has two campuses: their dome campus in which the main services are held, and their older campus in which youth services are held and various administrative offices and resources are located.
 FCCC is one of the largest churches in Birmingham.

-Leadership

-Dr. Michael D. Moore is the Senior Pastor.
-As the Executive Director, Dr. Moore heads up a committee of various FCCC Administrators.
-This team consists of full-time employees that manage different departments and ministries within FCCC.
+Dr. Michael D. Moore was the founding pastor.
+His son, Michael K. Moore, became the Lead Pastor in 2023.

 History

 Beginnings

 Faith Chapel started in April, 1981 at Dr. Moore's residence in Wylam, northwest of Fairfield.
 The church began with four people: Dr. Moore, his wife, his mother, and a friend.
 The church grew and in six months moved out to Stallworth Funeral home in June 1981.
 After another year, the church moved to the YWCA in downtown Birmingham.

 On February 1, 1982, Faith Chapel sealed the bids for the sale of a 3.4 acre, 7645 sqft McDonald Chapel School and were given the right to purchase the property.
 On July 10, 1983, with less than 30 people, they purchased the land.
 Between 1990 and 1995, several staff members were hired full-time.
 The Student Ministry, formerly Lively Stones Teen Church, was also established in 1990.
 In 1993, the Helps Ministry and the Evangelism Ministry were formed.
 In the same year, the main sanctuary was renovated, the children’s facility was completed, and the parking lot was paved.
 The first television broadcast aired in 1994, and in 1996 Faith Chapel paid off $495,000 in about eight months to become debt free.